 Tell me about yourself

-How did you become interested in math?
+How did you become interested in statistics?

 What are you researching? (in layman’s)